yaturner/myWeatherPanel/README.md

     sudo ./weatherPanel.py

 ## Extras
-If you wish to run and stop the application from crontab, there are two shell scripts, *run.sh* and *stop.sh* that can be used to to do that
+If you wish to run and stop the application from crontab, there are two shell scripts, *run.sh* and *stop.sh* that can be used to do that